- 1. Interstate 95 and Interstate 10 Operational Improvements

 The Hogan Creek Towers at 1320 North Broad Street is in the process of being overhauled as a result of the Jacksonville Housing Authority receiving funding through the U.S. Department of Housing and Urban Development (HUD) Rental Assistance and Demonstration (RAD) Program.
 The $19 million project is anticipated to be completed by the end of 2022.

-After seven years of planning, infrastructure work at The District development continues.
+After seven years of planning, infrastructure work at the RiversEdge development continues.
 The first phase of the project being developed by Dallas-based Preston Hollow Capital LLC, was the construction of a $965,105 surface parking lot for the Duval County School Board.
 The next step in the development of the 32-acre site will be the construction of $58.349 million in site infrastructure improvements, including roadway, water, stormwater, sanitary sewer and electrical connections.
-Preston Hollow then plans to sell individual property parcels on the site to other developers.
+Preston Hollow then plans to sell individual property parcels on the site to other developer

 For more information: Preston Hollow plans May 25th Groundbreaking at the District